oemof/oemof-db/README.rst

     host     = host to connect to
     port     = port to connect to
     pw       = password used to connect with the given username (OPTIONAL)

+The section is assumed to be named ``postGIS`` by default, but you can name it differently and have multiple sections for different databases if the need arises.

 The password is optional.
 If you don't want to store the password in the ``config.ini``, you may store it using the `keyring package`_, which is a